Renovating Your Home? First, Renovate Your Insurance

 Whether you are upgrading a kitchen, adding on a master suite, or gutting a newly purchased structure, you need to reassess your insurance needs both before and after your renovation.

 It’s common to plan every major step of the renovation.
 But one thing that’s tough to plan for is the unexpected.
 What if an oily rag left unattended starts a fire and your home goes up in smoke?
-The remodeling work done to date may have an impact on your homeowners insurance — unless you let your insurance agent in on the plans ahead of time.
+The remodeling work done to date may have an impact on your homeowners insurance – unless you let your insurance agent in on the plans ahead of time.
+If you don’t already have homeowner’s insurance, it might be worth looking for some coverage before doing any remodels.
+Finding an insurance company can be fairly easy, especially if you use a company that you’re familiar with.
+A lot of insurance companies have a recognizable insurance logo, so that could be a sign that they are a popular company with good policies.
+However, be sure to do some further research too.

 For example, Fireman’s Fund Insurance Company policyholders are required to let their agent know about any renovation projected to increase the replacement cost of your home by more than $25,000 in order for the crucial full-cost replacement coverage to remain in force.